 Tummy Time

 The ‘Back to Sleep’ campaign has reduced the incidence of Sudden Infant Death Syndrome.
-As a result of the campaign babies are spending less time on their tummies during the day.
-This, however, can lead to:
+As a result of the campaign, babies are spending less time on their tummies during the day.

 • A delay in developing movement skills

-• Co-ordination problems in later childhood
+• Co-ordination and problems in later childhood

-The good news is that something as simple as Tummy Time can lessen or eliminate all of these potential problems but ALWAYS REMEMBER - the safest sleeping position for your baby is on their back.
+The good news is that something as simple as Tummy Time can lessen or eliminate all of these potential problems but always remember - the safest sleeping position for your baby is on their back.

 Accessibility tools